 In this course we will be discussing Software Testing.
 We will cover what software testing is and where it fits into the software design process.
 We will also be exploring many different approaches to testing and for which applications each is best suited.
+This is not a traditional programming class.
+You will be expected to fill any gaps in your programming knowledge to accomplish the assigned tasks.

-Prerequisites: CS 261
+- Prerequisites: CS 261

-Credits: 4
+- Credits: 4

-Terms Offered: Every Term
+- Terms Offered: Every Term